marmelab/restful.js/README.md

 * `patch ( id, data [, headers ] )`: Patch a member in a collection.
 Returns a promise with the response.
 * `head ( id, [, headers ] )`: Perform a HEAD request on a member in a collection.
 Returns a promise with the response.
 * `url ()`: Get the collection url.
 * `addResponseInterceptor ( interceptor )`: Add a response interceptor.
-You can only alter data.
+You can only alter data and headers.
 * `addRequestInterceptor ( interceptor )`: Add a request interceptor.
-You can only alter data.
 * `addFullResponseInterceptor ( interceptor )`: Add a full response interceptor.
-You can alter data, url, params and headers.
+You can alter data and headers.
 * `addFullRequestInterceptor ( interceptor )`: Add a full request interceptor.
-You can alter data, url, params and headers.
+You can alter params, headers, data, method and url.
 * `header ( name, value )`: Add a header.

 ```js